Agentic workflows with LangChain4j

 3. Optionally emit an event to request human review (emitJson(…)), then listen for a review result (listen(…).outputAs(…)).

-4. Branch with switchWhenOrElse(…) to either revise (loop back to the drafter) or consume the final output (e.g., send email).
+4. Branch with switchWhenOrElse(…) to either revise (loop back to the drafter) or consume the final output (for example, send an email).

-Use the standard transformations to keep prompts/results clean:
+Use the standard transformations to keep prompts and results clean:

 • inputFrom(…) – select what the step consumes (jq or Java lambda).